In addition to the resources above, these organizations offer support pointed specifically toward parents and teens.

 A nonprofit organization that provides specialized training programs, educational information, and resources for teens, parents, and educational leaders with the aim of increasing awareness, reducing the stigma of suicide, and saving lives.
 Their website provides information and resources for teens, including crisis resources and information on warning signs.

-Suicide Prevention Lifeline – Youth resources
+988 Suicide & Crisis Lifeline – Youth resources

-If you are suicidal, please call 800.273.TALK (8255).
+If you are suicidal, please call 988 or 800.273.TALK (8255).
 You’ll be connected to a skilled, trained counselor at a crisis center in your area.
 Counselors are available 24 hours a day, seven days a week.
 The Suicide Prevention Lifeline website also offers a number of resources for those looking for support.
 They offer information and resources specific to youth, including stories of hope and recovery.

 Suicide Prevention Resources Center – Teen resources